 The SAT (Scholastic Aptitude Test) is a globally recognized college admission test that lets you show colleges what you know and how well you can apply that knowledge.
-It tests your knowledge of reading, writing and math — subjects that are taught every day in high school classrooms.
+It tests your knowledge of Reading, Writing and Math — subjects that are taught every day in high school classrooms and focuses on what you need to know to be successful in college or university.
 Most students take the SAT during their junior or senior year of high school, and almost all colleges and universities use the SAT to make admission decisions.

 What does the SAT test?

 The SAT doesn’t test logic or abstract reasoning.
 It tests the skills you’re learning in school: reading, writing and math.
 Your knowledge and skills in these subjects are important for success in college and throughout your life.